hqllab/GateFocusRepeater/readme.md

 This repository contains a custom extension to GATE 9.4.1 for modeling a focused repeating geometry, developed for converging-hole collimator simulations and optimization.

 The main addition is a new object repeater called `focusArray`.
-Unlike the standard `cubicArray` repeater, which generates copies on a regular Cartesian grid, `focusArray` reads user-defined copy positions from a text file and rotates each copy so that it points toward a common focus.
+Unlike the standard `cubicArray` repeater, which generates copies on a regular Cartesian grid, `focusArray` reads user-defined copy positions and target points from a text file and rotates each copy so that it points toward its own specified target.

 This implementation was used to simulate and optimize a converging-hole collimator scheme.